Power Control in Cell-Free Massive MIMO Networks for UAVs URLLC under the Finite Blocklength Regime: Problem Formulation

 The objectives (\ref{eq:eq-10_PF}) and (\ref{eq:eq-11_PF}) will be separately optimized for both the uplink and the downlink.
 In the case of the uplink, a constraint on the transmit power of every end user's device either a GU or an UAV will be imposed as follows

 where $\eta_u$ is the maximum allowable power that can be transmitted by user $u$ in the uplink.
-On the other hand, for the downlink, a constraint on the power budget of every AP in the network should be fulfilled
+For the downlink, and taking into account that the transmit power of AP $a$ to user $u$ is $ \alpha_{a,u}^{dl} =b_{u,a} \alpha_{u}=b_{u,a} \alpha_{u}^{dl}$, a constraint on the power budget of every AP in the network should be fulfilled

 where $\eta_a$ is the maximum allowable power budget for AP $a$.

 Thus, the sum rate maximization problem for the downlink is formulated as follows

 and the minimum rate maximization problem for the downlink is presented as follows